brucemack/brucemack.github.io/_posts/2025-12-06-asl-authentication.md

   - A black-list is enforced.
   - For any node that has never been seen before it is registered as "taken" with the user's callsign and a DNS TXT record is created at nnnnn.nodes.allstarlink.org with the public key provided.
-  - For any node that is already taken by the user the DNS TXT record is updated with the new public key.
+  - For any node that is already taken by the same user the DNS TXT record is updated with the new public key.
   - For any node that is already taken by ANOTHER user (i.e. a collision) the portal displays an error message and rejects the request.